Ahmed Gaddaf al-Dam: Libyan Civil War and flight to Egypt

 In February 2011, Gaddaf al-Dam fled to Egypt shortly after the start of the civil war.
 Initially, he claimed he had defected, declaring that he was "resigning from all official duties as a means of protest against the way the Libyan crisis was being handled."
 However, he took a more neutral stance mere weeks later and was sighted in Damascus, fueling speculation that his defection was a ruse to run a secret mission to Syria.

 As one of several high-profile Gaddafi loyalists living in Egypt, he was pursued by the new Libyan government and Interpol since the end of the war.
 In March 2013, after Egyptian police surrounded his home in Cairo and clashed with his guards, Gaddaf al-Dam was arrested by Egyptian authorities on charges of forging official government documents.
-He was acquitted after his lawyers argued that he held an Egyptian passport due to his mother and that he had defected from Gaddafi due to his objection to the killing of protesters.
+He was soon acquitted after his lawyers argued that he held an Egyptian passport due to his mother and that he had defected from Gaddafi due to his objection to the killing of protesters.
+He would also be charged with attempted murder after he reportedly shot at two police officers during the March 2013 raid, with one of these officers also being injured, but would be acquitted of this charge as well in December 2013.